ampproject/amphtml/contributing/contributing-code.md

 * At least one [Owner](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3AOWNERS.yaml&s=indexed) for all areas the PR affects, except those areas in which the code author is an Owner.

 It is acceptable for one person to fulfill these requirements, e.g. if an Owner who is also a Reviewer approves the PR it may be merged.

+We now have a bot that will automatically assign Owners to a PR once it is created, and it is likely at least one of these Owners will also be a Reviewer.

 Once the PR has been approved, anyone with commit rights to the repository may merge the PR, including its author.